open-mmlab/mmskeleton/README.md

 ```

 ## Citation
-Please cite the following paper if you feel this repository useful.
+Please cite the following paper if you use this repository in your reseach.
 ```
 @inproceedings{stgcn2018aaai,
   title     = {Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition},